 “Yes” with Home-Cost PRO.
 You control the length of your subscription period.
 Home-Cost PRO projects automatically renew each month, which you can cancel at any time.

 “No” with Home-Cost INSTANT and FULL FUNCTION.
-The plan comes with a fixed 60 day period of use / account access period.
+The plan comes with a fixed 6 month use period / account access period.

 Does the Home-Cost PRO Set Up Fee get billed annually?

 No, the Home-Cost PRO Set Up Fee is a $99 one time only cost and allows you to purchase individual project accounts thereafter.

 One of my monthly PRO project accounts just renewed, can I cancel the project?

 Yes, you may cancel Home-Cost PRO project accounts at any time.